lucienbaumgartner/quiz_dev/README.md

 To deploy the app on your website or your blog entry you just need to include it within an iframe-element:

 ```
-<iframe src="https://lucienbaumgartner.github.io/quiz_dev/" width="200" height="200"></iframe>
+<iframe src="https://<your username>.github.io/quiz_dev/" width="200" height="200"></iframe>
 ```

-### Working with sass-stylesheets
+### Working with sass-stylesheets instead of normal css

 The app is enables the use of sass (syntactically awesome style sheets - aka css on steroids).
 If you are familiar with the format, you have to set up a ruby sass-css converter.
-To do so, run the following commands in your terminal to install ruby via homebrew as well as the sass gem:
+To do so, run the following commands in your terminal to install ruby via homebrew (you might also need to install homebrew) as well as the sass gem:

 ```
 $ brew install ruby